-Some ovens use a box filter 4 inches or more thick that contains several layers of filter material.
-Take three measurements: the depth of the return air duct, the height and width of the space in which the air cleaner slides.
-Varieties such as the FilterBuy MERV 8 air filters (available on Amazon) are a little more expensive but will last from four months to a year.
-With a central forced air heating and cooling system, the heat pump, oven, or air conditioning filters remove dust and allergens from the air before heating or cooling the air and returning it to your rooms.
+If you have a central forced air heating and cooling system, you may need to order a custom filter if the size is rare.
+Take three measurements: the depth of the return air duct, and the height and width of the space in which the air cleaner slides.
+You can also opt for a box filter that's 4 inches or more thick and contains several layers of filter material.
+Varieties such as FilterBuy MERV 8 air filters (available on Amazon) are a little more expensive but will last from four months to a year.